-The official kickoff for Google Apps for Education (GAE) began this past May when incoming students began receiving GAE accounts.
+The official kickoff for Google Apps for Education (GAE) began in May of 2011 when incoming students began receiving GAE accounts.
 GAE is an IT solution that provides communication and collaboration tools for free, and includes email, sharable online calendars, instant messaging tools, and websites.
 There's no hardware or software to install or maintain and students can access GAE through a standard web browser--anytime, from anyplace.

-CITS worked very closely with the Student Government Association (SGA) and campus schools investigating a replacement for the student email system (myUMB Mail).
+CITS worked very closely with the Student Government Association (SGA) and campus schools investigating a replacement for the student email system (myUM Mail).
 Members of the SGA piloted the system for a couple of months prior to the decision to go live.
-Existing students using myUMB Mail received weekly email communication throughout the summer enabling them to migrate their myUMB Mail accounts to GAE.
-As of the first week of October the migration was complete...
+Existing students using myUM Mail received weekly email communication throughout the summer enabling them to migrate their myUM Mail accounts to GAE.
+As of the first week of October 2011 the migration was complete...

 GAE Migration Fast Facts

 - A Fall 2009 survey of all students showed a large number already were forwarding their email to Google (Gmail).